-If you have never reviewed compliance requirements then it is important to keep in mind that these vary among organizations and are dependent upon a variety of factors.
+If you have never reviewed compliance requirements, it is essential to keep in mind that these vary among organizations and depend upon various factors.
 Examples of these factors, which govern the depth to which compliance and audit requirements need to be addressed, include:

 Structure of the organization as a private or public corporation,

 Types of information systems and business solutions in place and

 Delivery platforms on which those systems are implemented and maintained.

 Here is a list of Compliance and Audit requirements for HR/Payroll and Reporting that you should use to ensure your organization is covered from all legal standpoints:

 Requirements to satisfy Canadian and US taxation authorities, to fully accommodate the country-specific tax computations and filing (TD1s and W4s) and all HR legislative and compliance requirements.

 HR compliance for local, provincial, state, and federal requirements is achieved through depth of functionality, access to reliable and accurate data, and integration among HR-supporting solutions.

 Employee benefit support provisions and legislative requirements concerning open enrollment, COBRA, and HIPAA programs.

 Support for the US Immigration and Naturalization Service's requirement to complete an I-9 (Employment Eligibility Verification) Form by a hired employee.